Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 ### PlainTextFormatter class

-#### Test x - format
+#### Test 44 - format
-To test the `format` function we simply create a `LogRecord`, use it as input and verify if the output of the `format` function is the expected by using the `assertEquals` method.
+To test the `format` function we simply create a `LogRecord`, used it as input and verified if the output of the `format` function is the expected by using the `assertEquals` method.

 **Inputs used**: A `LogRecord` with the message "This is a log", Level.ALL; and 1668014664908 milliseconds.